cngzhnp/hazelcast-cpp-client/Reference_Manual.md

 auto hz = hazelcast::new_client(std::move(config)).get();
 ```

-You need to utilize the `boost::any_cast` methods tyo actually use the objects provided for serialization and you are expected to return type `boost::any` from the `read` method.
+You need to utilize the `std::any_cast` methods tyo actually use the objects provided for serialization and you are expected to return type `std::any` from the `read` method.

 # 5. Setting Up Client Network